Installing under MySQL

-The terms of the GPL license preclude me from distributing a version of mojoPortal configured to depend on the MySQL Connector for .NET as this would require mojoPortal also to be licensed under the GPL.
+The terms of the GPL license preclude us from distributing a version of mojoPortal configured to depend on the MySQL Connector for .NET as this would require mojoPortal also to be licensed under the GPL.
 Note that the GPL places no restriction on how end users can use the software but only the terms under which it can be distributed.
-Fortunately the architecture of mojoPortal is such that the only code with a dependency on the MySQL Connector is contained in a separate library and I can release this library (the MySQL Data Layer for mojoPortal) under the GPL with the only inconvenience being that you the end user must install it in place of the data layer that ships with mojoPortal since I can't distribute mojoPortal as an application with the .NET Connector for MySQL.
+Fortunately the architecture of mojoPortal is such that the only code with a dependency on the MySQL Connector is contained in a separate library and we can release this library (the MySQL Data Layer for mojoPortal) under the GPL with the only inconvenience being that you the end user must install it in place of the data layer that ships with mojoPortal since we can't distribute mojoPortal as an application with the .NET Connector for MySQL.

 Setting up your MySQL database